-The five permanent members of the UN Security Council said they support a nuclear-free zone in the Middle East, according to a unanimous statement circulated during a conference aimed at strengthening nonproliferation.
+UNITED NATIONS – The five permanent members of the UN Security Council have said they support a nuclear-free zone in the Middle East, according to a unanimous statement circulated during a conference aimed at strengthening nonproliferation.

 The statement also stressed “serious concern” over the Iranian nuclear program and urged all countries to sign and adhere the 1970 Nuclear Nonproliferation Treaty.

-Coming on the third day of a month-long NPT review conference, the statement spoke to competing interests: The US came into the conference pushing for tough measures against Iran, while in speeches the Arab states have increasingly focused on Israel’s presumed nuclear arms and their desire for Israel to sign the NPT as a non-nuclear weapon state.
+Coming on the third day of the month-long NPT review conference, the statement spoke to competing interests: The US came into the conference pushing for tough measures against Iran, while the Arab states, in speeches, have increasingly focused on Israel’s presumed nuclear arms and their desire for Israel to sign the NPT as a non-nuclear-weapon state.

-Egyptian Ambassador to the UN Maged Abdel Abdelaziz told the conference on Wednesday that the “accession of Israel as a non-nuclear weapon state” was key to strengthening the NPT, which is currently “undermined by double standards.”
+Egyptian Ambassador to the UN Maged Abdel Aziz told the conference on Wednesday that the “accession of Israel as a non-nuclear-weapon state” was key to strengthening the NPT, which was currently being “undermined by double standards.”

 Other Arab states echoed his sentiment.

-Morning America,” the Iranian leader said he is not concerned about a
+leader said he was not concerned about a possible Israeli military

-said, adding: “The Zionist regime can’t even manage Gaza, do they want
+“They’re finished,” he said, adding, “The Zionist regime can’t even